TBXark/telegram-bot-api-types/README.md

 # @types/telegram-bot-api

-A 0KB Telegram Bot API SDK that only includes type definition files.
+Telegram Bot API SDK compiled size is 0KB that only includes type definition files.
 It can be used to conveniently develop Telegram Bots in TypeScript.
+You can wrap your API client with as many web request libraries as you want.

 This is a `d.ts` file for Telegram Bot API.
 It is based on the official [Telegram Bot API](https://core.telegram.org/bots/api) documentation.